Something Wrong with Church?

 time for churches to de-emphasize tithing and emphasize getting people

 than just a tenth of y our money and a little of your time on Sunday

 morning.
-One way to do this are as follows:
+One way to do this is as follows:

 an offering box on the back wall, or hallway, or the foyer, and stop passing